Sauna

 - Incident hypertension reduced ~46% in 4–7×/week vs. 1×/week users[6].

-- Stroke risk reduced ~61% at the high-frequency dose, replicating in a mixed-sex cohort that included women for the first time[6].
+- Stroke risk reduced ~61% at the high-frequency dose, in a mixed-sex analysis that included women — though from the same KIHD-lineage cohort and research group, so not external replication[7].

 - Pneumonia risk reduced ~41% at the same dose[10].